Baby Born With Three ‘Heads’ Shocks Doctors

 The exact cause of the condition remains unknown.
 However, families that have seen babies born with other defects of the neural tube, such as spina bifida and anencephaly, seem to be genetically predisposed to the condition.

 Some smaller protrusions can be placed back into the brain through surgery.
-However, the baby born with three protrusions will need to have them surgically removed.
+However, the baby born with two protrusions will need to have them surgically removed.

 “We will perform an MRI scan and then perform a surgery to separate the ‘heads'” Thakur said.